Ntacman/SongRequestBot/README.md

 ## Notes
 - We set SSL to false because there could be potential issues with the openssl library.
 Feel free to test it set to true for SSL.
 - *The host key must be wrapped in quotes.
 For example, if your pc had an IP of 10.0.0.100, the host key would be `host: "10.0.0.100"`

+# Other Issues
+If you have any issues and I happen to be streaming, feel free to ask me at twitch.tv/itsdefinitelyfluff if I'm live, or raise an issue here.